Because, according to research, the time you eat could have a huge impact on your weight loss if you're a dieter.

-Researchers have managed to pinpoint the exact times (ooh aren't they clever!) to eat your breakfast, lunch and dinner if you're slimming.
+Researchers have managed to pinpoint the exact times to eat your breakfast, lunch and dinner if you're slimming.
 They found that the best time to have your breakfast is just after 7am, 7.11am to be precise.
 It's better to get stuck into your lunch sooner rather than later between 12.30pm and 1pm, with 12.38pm the best time.
 And when it comes to dinner, the later you leave it the worse it can be for your diet - the optimum time for dinner is between 6pm and 6.30pm, 6.14pm preferably.

 What's the harm of ignoring these guidelines, you might ask?
 But a recent study has shown that regularly sitting down to dinner after 8pm can add an extra two inches to your waist - that's the equivalent of two dress sizes for a woman.

 The researchers suggest that the difference could be because we have evolved to use up energy during the day, so our mechanisms slow down as we get ready for sleep, reducing the rate at which we process food.

 What about snacking?Experts have also managed to pinpoint 'snack o' clock' - the times of the day when dieters are mostly likely to meet their downfall, with some consuming up to 750 additional calories at these points.
 11.01am, 3.14pm and 9.31pm are the times when your willpower is most likely to fail you, so find activities to occupy your mind during these periods, or plan healthy snacks to keep you full into your schedule so you're not tempted by less nutritious options.